HADMARINE/HADMARINE/README.md

 * Learning CUDA Environment

 ### Math
-* Can solve light calculus problems
+* Can solve some calculus problems
 * Know Linear Algebra, and use the concept to solve problems.

 ## Language